Have you ever wondered how the most iconic Hollywood actors are wearing perfect sunglasses?

 Semi-rimless round sunglasses are another retro throwback.

-They appear as a combination of round, browline, and aviator frames, coming together to create something trendy and fashionable.
+They appear as a combination of round, browline, and aviator frames, creating something trendy and fashionable.

 Semi-rimless sunglasses manage to look both stylish and professional at the same tie.
 These offer the durability of a strong frame together with the lightweight of frameless.